What is a Zero Hours contract?

 In response, Uber announced that its UK drivers would now be guaranteed basic employment benefits and protections, and that they would be provided with the minimum wage, holiday pay, and access to the company’s pension scheme.
 The Supreme Court judgement will potentially make it more expensive for companies to maintain a temporary workforce in the way that has previously characterized the ‘gig’ economy.

 However, the verdict also has potential implications in terms of zero hours contracts.
-The entitlements of zero hours workers to workplace benefits have traditionally been determined by their hours worked.
+The entitlements of zero hours staff to workplace benefits have traditionally been determined by their hours worked.
 There are suggestions that the Supreme Court’s ruling that, Uber had significant control over how its drivers worked, may lead to possible challenges whereby a zero hour contract worker could use the same argument to claim that they are entitled to fuller statutory employment benefits regardless of their hours worked.

 The success or failure of such future legal challenges is thought likely to hinge on a court’s view on the extent to which a particular employer is deemed to have control over their temporary workers, and this for example will need to proven in relation to seasonal work and project based work.